Azure/deploy-to-azure-cli-extension/README.md

 ## Installing the extension
 The Deploy to Azure is distributed as an extension to [Azure CLI](https://docs.microsoft.com/cli/azure/what-is-azure-cli?view=azure-cli-latest).
 Follow the steps given below to install the extension.
 1. [Install Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) .
-You must have at least `v2.0.60`, whcih you can verify with `az --version` command.
+You must have at least `v2.0.60`, which you can verify with `az --version` command.
 2. Add Deploy to Azure extension by running the command
 `az extension add --name deploy-to-azure`